 Real property is buildings, land, land improvements, and infrastructure.
 It is any property attached directly to land as well as the land itself.
 These items are verified annually through the space inventory and allocation system (SPIN).View allReal Property Management

-Asset Management is the only department authorized to obtain and keep license plates, titles, or registrations for all UF vehicles, vessels, trailers, or aircraft from the Department of Motor Vehicles (DMV).
-In addition, Asset Management provides oversight of toll violations.View allVehicle Tags, Titles, Tolls, and Use
+Asset Management is the only department authorized to obtain and keep license plates, titles, or registrations for all UF vehicles, vessels, trailers, or aircraft from the Department of Motor Vehicles (DMV) and Federal Aviation Administration (FAA).
+In addition, Asset Management provides oversight of toll charges.View allVehicle Tags, Titles, Tolls, and Use